nfeiglin/collab-consumption/README.md

 #The Collaborative Consumption Marketplace Platform  Project (CCMPP)

+**The migrations are currently not working.
+They will be fixed soon!**

 Laravel 4.0 based collaborative consumption platform designed to be a starting place for those wanting to create a collaborative consumption website.
 More info soon.

 ##How to set up